A brief history of drones: from pilotless balloons to roaming killers

 - Although initially built for military purposes, drones have seen rapid growth and advancements and made a break to consumer electronics.

 - Their original use was as weapons in the form of remotely-guided aerial missile deployers.

-- However, today, drones have found a wide range of applications for civilian use, especially in the form of small quadcopters and octocopters.
+- However, today, drones have found civilian applications, especially in a wide range of applications for civilian use, especially in small quadcopters and octocopters.

-Today, drones are used for a wide range of functions, including monitoring climate change, delivering goods, aiding in search and resuce operations, and in filming and photography.
+Today, drones are used for various functions, including monitoring climate change, delivering goods, aiding search and rescue operations, and filming and photography.

 What is considered to be a drone?

-While the term also has other meanings, for the context of this article, a drone is, in effect, an unmanned flying object either controlled remotely or operating completely autonomously.
+According to various dictionaries, like Merriam-Webster, a drone tends to be defined as "an unmanned aircraft or ship guided by remote control or onboard computers." - Merriam Webster.
+While the term also has other meanings, for the context of this article, a drone is, in effect, an unmanned flying object either controlled remotely or operating entirely autonomously.

 Here we will focus on this particular aspect of drone technology.

 Some of the earliest military drones appeared in the mid-1850s